 The $1,800 you would charge with cost-based pricing (30 hours at $60 per hour)?
 Or $18,000, a one-off 10% of your client’s new annual salary?

-Value-based pricing is a complete shift of focus from the cost of your time to the value you create for your clients.
-It’s far more scalable than cost-based pricing, and a win-win arrangement for both you and your client.
+Value-based pricing completely shifts the focus from the cost of your time to the value you create for your clients.
+It’s far more scalable than cost-based pricing and a win-win arrangement for both you and your client.

 Setting Your Life Coach Fees